Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian Floer theory of toric fibers: review

-and $({\rm ev}_0)_!$ is the integration along the fiber.
 Here the superscript $T$ stands for $T^n$ equivariance.
-By Lemma \ref{toricmmultsect} (4) integration along fiber is well-defined.
-By Lemma \ref{toricmmultsect} (5), the operation (\ref{37.188}) is invariant under permutation of the factors of $\text{\bf p}$.
-Therefore by the $\C$ linearity, we define
+By Lemma \ref{toricmmultsect} (4) the integration along the fibers $({\rm ev}^{\partial}_0)!$ is well-defined.
+Then Lemma \ref{toricmmultsect} (5) implies that the operation (\ref{37.188}) is invariant under the permutation of the factors of $\text{\bf p}$.
+Therefore we can $\C$-linearly extend the definition \eqref{37.188} to define a map